 The global inventory search allows a user to search for a partial match by name, search key, sku or upc or to search for an exact match by serial #, sku or upc.
 The exact match is idea for scanning a barcode or looking up a specific serial number.

-- Search Filters - the inventory search filters allow the user to drill down on inventory by location, catalog item, bin number, or inventory status among other things.
+- Search Filters - allow the user to drill down on inventory by location, catalog item, bin number, or inventory status among other things.

-- Import - the inventory import section provides a downloadable template for importing new inventory records into RepairQ.
+- Import - provides a downloadable template for importing new inventory records into RepairQ.
 The inventory import is not used for updating the catalog or for adjusting inventory counts.
 It is simply used for adding new inventory records into the system.
-Typically the inventory import is used for uploading initial inventory, but it is not limited to that purpose.
+Typically the inventory import is used for, but not limited to, uploading initial inventory.

-- Export - the inventory export section provides a downloadable excel file containing all inventory records matching the search filters.
+- Export - provides a downloadable excel file containing all inventory records matching the search filters.

-- Assign Counts - the ability to assign counts allows a manager to drill down on a section of the inventory, preferably using the bin number search filter, and then to select one or more items that are due for a physical count.
-Upon selection the physical count can be delegated to an employee, who will be responsible to go count the physical inventory for the assigned items and scan or enter it into RepairQ.
+- Assign Counts - allows a manager to drill down on a section of the inventory, preferably using the bin number search filter, and then to select one or more items that are due for a physical count.
+Upon selection, the physical count can be delegated to an employee who will be responsible to count the physical inventory for the assigned items and scan or enter it into RepairQ.
 The screen where the staff member enters physical count does not show the current stock level to ensure a “blind count”.
 The manager will then be responsible to reconcile any over/short items that are discovered during the inventory count.

 - Print Labels - barcoded labels can be printed and affixed to specific inventory items, packages, or bins.
 The information that appears on the label is configurable per location in the print settings of RepairQ.
-Whenever possible it is recommended scan items in and out of inventory.
-Scanning is much more efficient and greatly reduces errors when compared to the option of manually searching for and selecting items as they enter or leave inventory.
+Whenever possible, it is recommended to scan items in and out of inventory.
+Scanning is much more efficient and greatly reduces errors when compared to manually searching for and selecting items as they enter or leave inventory.

 - Results Per Page - it is possible to increase or decrease the number of results displayed per page by selecting the desired number of results from the select menu that appears above the search results on the right side of the screen.